The Time I Accidentally Worked Naked For Free

 A few months later she calls me for a Virgin America commercial looking for "whacky talents".
 I asked her if she was sure I should go there and do my stand-up for the audition.
 Her reply “hmmm….can you spin plates or something?”
 NO. I CAN’T!
 I am not a ceramic juggler or a spinner.
 I can’t make fun balloon animals or swallow razor blades.
 I must be such a disappointment to this woman.
 Sometimes I send her roles I would like to be submitted to.
 Ones that seem more suited to what I can actually offer and play to my strengths but I never hear back.

 I almost forgot, I did get one gig from her.
-I didn’t end up getting paid and I had to be totally naked.
+I didn’t end up getting paid (not exactly what I agreed to) and I had to be totally naked (not what I agreed to).
 Well, to be fair, not TOTALLY.
 It was for Fashion Week in NYC.
 NYFW.
-The designer, Tara, asked if we were OK being partially nude.
+The designer, Tara Subkoff of Imitation Of Christ, asked if we were OK being partially nude.
 I’m fine with that.
 Nude, fully nude, whatever; I don’t care as long as the role pays.
+It was supposed to PAY.
 I FINALLY booked a job!
 We were told it was TFC, trade for clothes, COOL!
 I get clothes instead of money?!?!
+I like clothes.
+After all, that's what I would spend MONEY on!
 I went the next day for the fashion show’s fitting.
 I was given a pair of flesh colored Payless Shoe Store heels for the day of the show.
 I am told that I will be wearing a dress made of glass and that my body will be distorted by the placement of the glass and videos being projected over my body.
 The day of the show I get there early and a man asks me to come into the bathroom and try on my outfit.
 By “outfit” he meant “hernia garment”.
 I was not familiar with hernia garments and I don’t remember them ever being mentioned in the description or at the fitting.
 They are a crotchless piece of elastic fabric that cradles the butt cheeks with a strap on each side and has a thick wide band that goes across the stomach.
 Nervously I put it on.
 He then places, with fishing line, what looks like a light bulb in front of my most private of parts.
 I am wearing a glass globe on my crotch and am totally nude otherwise.
 Ok.
 I can do this.
 I am getting free designer clothes.
 He checks with Tara, the designer, she doesn’t like the glass.
 “No glass”.
 One girl did get to wear an actual dress made of glass.
 She looked beautiful, like some kind of fairy princess.
 The rest of us, 8 other girls, wore a hernia garment.
 NO glass.
 The video projection did not camouflage us in any way whatsoever.
 Everyone with a camera and iphone was snapping pictures.
 If you look online they are still there sitting in people’s fashion blogs.
 A couple of pics even made it to the Vogue Italia website.
 Chloe Sevigny, the director from The King’s Speech, and an actor from 30 Rock all saw us the way God made us.
 Hey, maybe they will remember me for that part they need to cast in the movie they are making and just can’t find the “right girl”.

 You never know.
 I could be discovered.
 You hear about these things happening.
 This could be my BIG break.
 I will let you in on a little secret: It wasn’t.
 We never got free clothes or compensation of any kind.
 I emailed and called my manager and the designer.
 I was told that the shoes were my TFC.
 Great.
 Free Payless shoes.
 The message is clear…unless I learn to sing and dance and do acrobats the sum of my career in show biz will be full hernia supports and a closet full of free BOGO Payless shoes.
 Maybe if I really hit it out of the park someone someday will finally let me have some light bulbs for my crotch.